Edresson/YourTTS/README.md

 The article was made using my Coqui TTS fork on the branch [multilingual-torchaudio-SE](https://github.com/Edresson/Coqui-TTS/tree/multilingual-torchaudio-SE/).

-To replicate the training you can use this branch and with the config.json available with each checkpoint use:
- `python3 TTS/bin/train_tts.py --config_path config.json`

 If you want to use the latest version of the  Coqui TTS you can get the config.json from the [Coqui released model](https://github.com/coqui-ai/TTS/releases/download/v0.5.0_models/tts_models--multilingual--multi-dataset--your_tts.zip).

-With config.json in hand, you first need to adjust some config.json paths.
-For example, "datasets", "output_path", "d_vector_file", "speaker_encoder_config_path" and "speaker_encoder_model_path".

-In "d_vector_file" you need to pass the speaker embeddings of the speakers.
-To extract the speaker's embeddings using our released speaker encoder use the following command:
+With config.json in hand, you first need to change the "datasets" configuration to your dataset.
+Using the config.json with the "datasets" configuration adjusted you need to extract the speaker's embeddings using our released speaker encoder using the following command:
-`` python3 TTS/bin/compute_embeddings.py model_se.pth.tar config_se.json config.json d_vector_file.json``
+`` python3 TTS/bin/compute_embeddings.py --model_path model_se.pth.tar --config_path  config_se.json --config_dataset_path  config.json --output_path d_vector_file.json``

 "model_se.pth.tar" and "config_se.json" can be found in [Coqui released model](https://github.com/coqui-ai/TTS/releases/download/v0.5.0_models/tts_models--multilingual--multi-dataset--your_tts.zip) while config.json is the config you set the paths for.

+Other parameters that you should change are on the "config.json":
+  - "d_vector_file":  Now that you have the speaker embedding file (d_vector_file.json) adjust the "d_vector_file" parameter on the config setting to the path of the speaker embedding file.
+  - "output_path": the path for saving the checkpoint and training logs
+  - "speaker_encoder_config_path": The speaker encoder config to use to compute the speaker cosine similarity loss/speaker consistency loss ( set it to the config_se.json path)
+  - "speaker_encoder_model_path": The speaker encoder checkpoint used to compute the speaker cosine similarity loss/speaker consistency loss ( set it to the "config_se.json" path)

+Now that you have the config.json configured to replicate the training you can use the following command (if you like you can use the --restore_path {checkpoint_path} to do transfer learning from a checkpoint and speed up the training:
+ `python3 TTS/bin/train_tts.py --config_path config.json`

 ## Citation